 However, employers are also protected.
 While some reasonable accommodations should be made to assist the employee during their struggle with depression, not all employers must acquiesce to every demand.
 If the accommodation is considered to be an unfair burden or hardship for the employer, they are protected from legal action.
 Also, small companies with fewer than 14 employees or that only operate 19 weeks or less per year are exempt from the provisions in Title 1 of the ADA.

 Can I Lose My Job Because of Depression?

 If an employer has made accommodations for an employee who is struggling with depression, and the employee fails to fulfill their basic job duties to a satisfactory level, the employer can terminate the employee.
 This pertains to employees who disclosed their mental health disorder, provided medical documentation, and requested and received a reasonable accommodation under the ADA.

 However, if an employer (of 14 employees or more) was not willing to provide reasonable accommodations under the law, and terminated the employee due to an ADA defined disability, that employer would face legal consequences for wrongful termination.

-The Treatment Specialist is a free mental health services locator with a decade of experience in the field of mental health and dual diagnosis treatment.
+The Treatment Specialist offers quality resources and information and mental health and dual diagnosis treatment.
 When asking the specialists, “Can I lose my job because of depression” they can inform you of your rights and responsibilities regarding the impact of the mental health disorder on employment.
 Call to speak with a Treatment Specialist who will guide you to expert mental health treatment providers for your specific needs, as well as conduct a free insurance benefit check.
 For more information about treatment for depression, contact The Treatment Specialist today at (866) 644-7911.